trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 This out of scope for this article but model still has the following issues that need to be addressed:

 - We need to get rid of duplicates on the ingredients section.
-- Recipe sections (name, ingredients and cooking steps) are disconnected in most of the times, meaning, that we may see, let's say, `mushrooms` in the ingredients section by they are not mentioned in the name of the recipe or in the cooking steps.
+- Recipe sections (name, ingredients and cooking steps) are disconnected most of the time, meaning that we may see, let's say, `mushrooms` in the ingredients section, but they are not mentioned in the name of the recipe or in the cooking steps.